 Weight and portability considerations

 Weight tells only part of the story.
-The folding mechanism changes everything in the ground application.
-Premium models like the Nuna TRVL fold with a simple button push.
-Other models need complex moves – not fun with a tired child in tow.
+The folding mechanism changes everything in ground use.
+Premium models like the Nuna TRVL self-fold with a one-hand button press, then stand on their own (Nuna product page, 2025-09-25).

 Shoulder straps and carrying handles become lifesavers on folded strollers.
 These features prove invaluable on stairs or public transport with full hands.